partially hand-colored with pastels and oil-based colored pencils

 signed, titled, dated, and editioned on verso, additionally signed on recto

-unique variants of 7 / II
+unique variants of 5 / II

 When Silence Takes Flight / Wenn die Stille Flügel trägt

-In the 1970s, butterflies were a familiar presence in everyday life – symbols of freedom, lightness, and the beauty of nature.
-Today, their habitats are disappearing due to climate change, intensive agriculture, and environmental pressures.
-With their loss, we not only lose captivating creatures but also vital components of our ecosystems and a precious part of natural diversity.
+Today, their habitats are disappearing as a result of climate change, intensive agriculture, and environmental pressures.
+With the loss of butterflies, we are not only losing fascinating living beings, but also essential components of our ecosystems and a precious part of natural diversity.